Contact me by

 I first became interested in organs after my younger brother became house organist at his school.
 Having an engineer father and a music teacher mother, it was really "no contest".
 I had begun a career in precision engineering with an apprenticeship in a plastics mould-making company, and part-time college studying mechanical engineering.
 I spent several spells in the design office followed by spells in the factory working to my own drawings.
 A change of employer in 1965 saw me working as a full-time designer, and soon joined my father in his design office, with some time spent with his long-time hobby in the printing trade.
 I naturally gravitated into the design department, and became expert in graphic arts and typesetting.

 In late 1989 we were forced to look for alternative premises when British Rail decided to increase our rent by 95% at short notice.
 By that time Judith had found herself another workshop in which to continue making and restoring organ pipes - her speciality, and I had a relatively new apprentice, Anna Herbert, fresh from Cape Town, later to become Anna Page.
 We were extremely fortunate to be offered a few days at a guest house in Pembroke Dock, West Wales, and during that time found the ideal place.
 It was right beside the Cleddau River in a brand-new business park.
 It actually had windows - with a fabulous view of the river, a double bonus.
-We became its first tenants in April 1990, as sole trader, "John Page, Organ-builder".
+We became the park's first tenants in April 1990, as sole trader, "John Page, Organ-builder".
 During our time there we employed one other trainee craftsman.